jacekkowalczyk82/jacekkowalczyk82.github.io/_posts/2019-06-05-my-blogging-platform-and-workflow.md

 Few months ago I heard about the [Jekyll](https://jekyllrb.com/) which is the recommended framework for [GitHub Pages](https://pages.github.com/).

-I installed Jekyll and created  this blog page.
+I installed Jekyll and created  this blog page (at FreeBSD) .

 ```
 sudo pkg install ruby ruby26-gems